If you’re noticing red spots creeping up on your baby or child’s skin, do not panic.

 A heat rash presents as small red bumps across the skin surface, like tiny blisters or pimples.
 It commonly occurs on the neck, diaper area, armpits, upper back and chest, where there are skin creases or lack of air circulation due to tight clothing.

 Managing Your Child’s Heat Rash

 A heat rash is not harmful and fades in a few days once the child’s skin has cooled down.
 This can be managed by removing excess clothing, using air conditioning, or placing a cool compress may be helpful.

 Avoid applying lotion or creams on the skin as this may worsen the blockage of the sweat glands.

 ➡️ Related Read: My Baby Has Heat Rash

 While these common skin conditions may seem serious and worrying to a new parent, the good news is, most of these conditions do not last till adulthood and will clear up on their own, sometimes with little or no treatment required.

 This article is written by Dr Dave Ong, a paediatrician with special interests in allergies, skin conditions and respiratory problems in children.
-He is currently practicing at Kids Clinic (Bishan) and his new clinic in Punggol will be opening soon.
+He practises at Kids Clinic (Punggol) and has weekend evening and Sunday appointments available.